 The museum’s galleries present many rare and one-of-a-kind aircraft and aerospace vehicles and thousands of historical items that chronicle the evolution of military flight from the Wright brothers to today’s stealth aircraft.
 Sensory-rich exhibits, featuring mannequins, artifacts, sound effects and theatrical lighting, place aircraft in context and bring history to life by dramatizing and personalizing the events depicted.
 Visitors walking through the museum can view multiple galleries focusing on the various eras of military aviation and Air Force history, including the early years, World War I, World War II, Korea, Southeast Asia, the Cold War, presidential transport, research and development, global reach and space.

 A number of popular and historically significant aircraft headline the museum’s growing collection.
 Particularly noteworthy aircraft from the early years include a rare SPAD XIII, Caproni Ca. 36 bomber and an MB-2 bomber.
 The World War II collection includes the B-29 Bockscar that dropped the atomic bomb on Nagasaki, along with a P-51 and Japanese Zero.
 The F-86 and MiG-15 help represent the Korean War, with the F-4 among Vietnam standouts.

 Modern favorites include the B-52, B-1, F-15, F-16, F-117 stealth fighter, the Predator, Reaper and Global Hawk remotely piloted aircraft, the F-22A Raptor and the world’s only permanent public exhibit of a B-2 stealth bomber.

 Animating the Air Force story, the museum offers a wide variety of special events and educational programs to connect the service with the public.
 Through its education office, the museum has more than 203,000 contacts each year with students, teachers, youth groups and family members through hands-on learning activities, workshops, tours and curriculum materials.
 In doing so, the museum helps inspire tomorrow’s Airmen and cultivates future air power advocates.

 The museum manages hundreds of special events a year.
-Favorites include the biennial World War I Dawn Patrol Rendezvous, Space Fest, the Giant Scale Radio-Controlled Model Aircraft Air Show, concerts featuring the Air Force Band of Flight, the Wings and Things Guest Lecture Series and more.
+Favorites include the biennial World War I Dawn Patrol Rendezvous, Space Fest, the Giant Scale Radio-Controlled Model Aircraft Air Show, concerts featuring the Air Force Band of Flight, “Plane Talks” history moments and more.